dvculha/ecsplore/ECSplore_Mentor_Guide.md

     * *There are always free tampons at the General Store (EUS Mall area) and in select washrooms on campus.
 The G-Store sometimes provides bandaids, toothbrushes, deodorant, dry shampoo, shaving cream, etc. The ECSESS Lounge also has a Healthy McGill basket that is stocked with free things!
 MK offers free meals Mon-Thu (vegan) in the SSMU building, when it eventually opens again.
 Follow EUS events on FB; often, there is free or cheap food on campus.*

-### THE END
+### Conclusion Remarks

-THANKS AGAIN FOR SIGNING UP TO BECOME A MENTOR, I REALLY APPRECIATE IT :)

-HOPE YOU ENJOY THIS PROGRAM AND SEE YOU AT MENTOR-MENTEE SOCIAL!

-**IF YOU HAVE ANY QUESTIONS THROUGH THIS PROGRAM, PLEASE CONTACT [DAFNE](ecsess.vpinternal@mcgilleus.ca) OR [SABRINA](ecsess.vpadmin@mcgilleus.ca)!**
+Thanks again for signing up to become a mentor, I really appreciate it :)
+I hope you enjoy this program and see you at the Mentor-Mentee Social!
+If you have any questions through this program, please contact Dafne (ecsess.vpinternal@mcgilleus.ca) or Sabrina (ecsess.vpadmin@mcgilleus.ca)
+LOVE YOU GUYS, HAVE A GREAT SUMMER!!!

-LOVE YOU GUYS!!! - DAFNE, SABRINA, SOFIA, KELLY, AMMAR
+- DAFNE, SABRINA, KELLY, SOFIA, AMMAR